Netflix/consoleme/docs/gitbook/quick-start/docker.md

 git clone git@github.com:Netflix/consoleme.git ; cd consoleme
 ```

-**BEFORE RUNNING THE COMMAND BELOW**: We highly recommend that you put valid AWS credentials for your account in your ~/.aws/credentials file.
+**BEFORE RUNNING THE COMMAND BELOW**: We highly recommend that you put valid AWS credentials for your account in your `~/.aws/credentials` file under the `[default]` profile.
 The role you use should have the permissions outlined under `ConsoleMeInstanceProfile configuration` below.
 These credentials will be shared with the container, and when you run the second command to populate your Redis cache \(`make redis`\) command using docker exec, it will attempt to populate your redis cache with live resources from your account.
 This will only work if you have valid AWS credentials.

 To start up ConsoleMe in docker, run the following command: